ocaml-multicore/meio/README.md

 Eio-console provides an application for monitoring running programs.
 This works in the browser, communicating information over a websocket.
 It could be extended to run directly in the terminal using [nottui](https://github.com/let-def/lwd).

+The future plans are to completely remove lwt from the code base, the main part being to port websockets to Eio which is ongoing [on this branch](https://github.com/patricoferris/ocaml-websocket/tree/eio) along with the [cohttp-eio](https://github.com/mirage/ocaml-cohttp/pull/857) port.

 ## Installation

 In this pre-OCaml 5 world, installation is not easy.
 The best way to get a compatible compiler is to use the excellent opam-plugin [opam-compiler](https://github.com/ocaml-opam/opam-compiler).
 At the time of writing you can then create an Eventring-ready switch with: